KilLo445/NFSPatcher/patcher/gui/README.md

 ## NFSPatcherGUI

-Simple GUI version of the patcher.
+Simple GUI version of the patchers.